This is a pocket watch discovered in a South Shields pawn shop. It has a cream face with gilt decoration and black numbers.

 Have fun and we look forward to seeing your creative Treasures.

-You can download your Take One Treasure pocketwatch activity sheet as a pdf here.
+The full activity is below or you can download your Take One Treasure pocketwatch activity sheet as a pdf here.

 Activity 1 - Draw